= Cara's Favorite

 Flying Fish at Disney’s Boardwalk Entertainment District has a new look that’s hard to resist.
 Completely transformed, it now exudes a sophisticated and stylish vibe, a stunning reversal from the previous whimsical decor.
 Deep blue hues abound on the walls, fabric ceilings, and drapery, and, suspended from the enameled ceiling, is an eye-popping school of fish and sea bubble clear glass chandeliers.
 It’s as if you are below the ocean looking up to the water’s surface, quite reminiscent of the nearby Todd English’s Bluezoo.

-Chef Tim Majoras—formally sous chef—is now at the helm.
 The menu is still heavily concentrated on seafood, all of it sustainable, the open onstage kitchen is still central to the dining room, but no longer will you find the popular chef’s counter dining.
 Fans of the lively kitchen area bar will be happy to know that it too was retained and is now quite gorgeous with it’s bronzed fish-scale tile façade.

 The question is: where to sit?
 If you like the bustling action of the kitchen then ask for the more casual front area of the restaurant, but if a subdued atmosphere is your style then the back section of the restaurant is much more conducive to quiet conversation.
 Here you'll find, along with standard tables, elegant seating in a continuous row of bronze high-back, S-curved banquettes interspersed with frosted glass screens.
 Regardless, most tables are laid with white linens and all with creative fish scale flatware and slate blue napkins.

 Go ahead and ruin your appetite with a few slices of the tasty semolina and nori bread and slather on a some of the sea salt butter.
 A popular starter is the rich bisque made with jumbo lump blue crab, beautifully finished with a tarragon crème fraîche.
 I like that the sweetness and the heavy cream normally found in bisque is missing, that the Flying Fish version is less rich and cloying.
 Instead it’s tart and earthy, and a tableside splash of sherry is optional.
+The snow crab croquettes can be hard to resist when seen on the menu, but they were overcooked and dry, although with a super rémoulade sauce.

 The best presentation of the evening was the seared tilefish, although it felt just a bit lacking in freshness, served over a medley of gorgeous vegetables (sliced baby potatoes, tiny florets of purple cauliflower, broccoflower, golden beets) sitting on a pool of delish potato beurre blanc, probably a nod to the old potato-wrapped snapper entrée favorite no longer on the menu.